Haitam-Elgharras/E-Commerce-Angular-App/Commandes.md

-1- by the time the constructor is called the attributes has only the initial values and they if they receive a new value from the parent component the updated value will not be available in the constructor, the same for projected content. so we can say that when the constructor is called only and instance of the component is created and the attributes are initialized with the initial values.
+1- by the time the constructor is called the attributes has only the initial values and they if they receive a new value from the parent component the updated value will not be available in the constructor, the same for projected content. so we can say that when the constructor is called only an instance of the component is created and the attributes are initialized with the initial values.

 2- when a component is removed from the DOM we say that it is destroyed